 What Is Darolutamide?

 Darolutamide (pronounced [DAR oh LOO ta mide]) is also known by the brand name, Nubeqa.
-It is a type of chemotherapy and an antineoplastic (anticancer) drug that belongs to a class called antiandrogens.
-It works by counteracting the effects of testosterone, the primary sex hormone produced by males.
+It is an antineoplastic (anticancer) medication known as an androgen receptor inhibitor (sometimes grouped with antiandrogens).
+It works by blocking the androgen (testosterone) receptor to slow prostate cancer growth.

 How Is Nubeqa Used?

-Nubeqa has been approved by the Food and Drug Administration (FDA) as a first-line agent to treat prostate cancer.
-When used in conjunction with other treatments, Nubeqa can help to slow the growth of tumors and prevent them from spreading to other parts of the body.
+Nubeqa is FDA-approved to treat certain types of prostate cancer, including non-metastatic castration-resistant prostate cancer (nmCRPC) and metastatic castration-sensitive prostate cancer (mCSPC) in specific settings.
+When used in conjunction with other treatments, Nubeqa can help slow cancer growth and reduce the risk of spread or progression, depending on the clinical setting.
 Using this drug, men in certain stages of the disease can remain symptom-free for longer periods of time.

-Prostate-specific antigen (PSA) tests can be used to determine how well Nubeqa is treating the cancer.
+PSA tests are one way your provider may monitor response, along with scans and symptoms when appropriate.
 Nubeqa is most commonly used in conjunction with a gonadotropin-releasing hormone (GnRH) analog to help the body inhibit the production of certain hormones (like testosterone).
+Your prescriber will tell you whether Nubeqa is being used with androgen deprivation therapy (ADT) alone or as part of a combination regimen.
 Some of the common GnRH analogs are histrelin (Vantas), triptorelin (Trelstar), goserelin (Zoladex), and leuprolide (Lupron Depot).

 Available Formulations

 Nubeqa is only available as tablets and must be administered orally.
 The tablets are only available in 300 mg strength.
 The tablets are oval-shaped, white, and marked with “300” on one side and “BAYER” on the other side.
-Nubeqa is typically dosed twice a day, and the dose is dependent on the cancer type and severity.
-Verify the correct dose and frequency with your provider.
+Nubeqa is commonly taken twice daily with food.
+Your provider will determine the exact dosing for your situation.

 Directions for Use